gladed/watchable/README.md

 ## Binding

-A `bind` is just a `watch` that connects one watchable to another, so that the destination automatically gets and applies all changes.
+A `bind` is just a `watch` that connects one watchable to another, so that the destination automatically receives all changes from an origin.

 ```kotlin
 val origin = listOf(4, 5).toWatchableList()